How To Freeze Gnocchi – A Chef’s Guide

 2. Place the pan into the freezer in a level place and let the gnocchi cool until it is solid.
 The process can take up to 3 hours.

-3. After that, assemble the frozen gnocchi before placing them in resealable bags and air-tight containers.
-Then, store them for 4 to 6 weeks.
+3. Place them in resealable bags and air-tight containers then store for 4 to 6 weeks.

 How To Freeze Cooked Gnocchi

-If you have extra cooked gnocchi, it is possible to keep them in the freezer, but the timeframe for them will be less than the uncooked ones.
-We recommend between one and three weeks.
+If you have extra cooked gnocchi, you can store it in your freezer, but the timeframe for them will be less than the uncooked ones.
+To be safe, use within 1 to 3 weeks.

 1. Allow your gnocchi to cool completely, and then put your gnocchi onto a baking dish.
 They shouldn’t touch at any time.
 Let them freeze for three hours.